 Limit decongestant nasal sprays

-While decongestant nasal sprays can be a good option for treating sinus congestion short-term, overuse can diminish the benefits.
-This can lead to rebound congestion instead of preventing it, and over time, you may develop a tolerance.
+While decongestant nasal sprays can be a good option for treating sinus congestion short-term, they are not intended for daily use.
+They should not be used for more than 3 days in a row.
+Using these sprays for extended periods can lead to more congestion instead of preventing it, and you may develop a tolerance over time.

 There are a few ways to treat a toothache before going to a dentist.
-Try:
+You can try:

-- OTC pain relievers.
-You can treat minor toothache pain with an over-the-counter pain reliever such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), or aspirin.
+- Over-the-counter pain (OTC) relievers: You can treat minor toothache pain with an OTC pain reliever such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), or aspirin.
 Topical numbing pastes or gels containing benzocaine (Anbesol, Orajel) can also be used for pain relief.
 Products containing benzocaine should not be used in children under age 2.

-- Hot and cold therapy.
-Alternate between using a heating pad or cold compress on the affected area for 15 minutes at a time.
+- Hot and cold therapy: Alternate using a heating pad or cold compress on the affected area for 15 minutes at a time.
 Do this a few times throughout the day.

-- Saltwater rinse.
-Doing a saltwater rinse can help to relieve inflammation and treat oral wounds.
-Rinse your mouth with this solution for 30 seconds at a time, several times per day.
+- Saltwater rinse: Doing a saltwater rinse can help to relieve inflammation and treat oral wounds.
+Rinse your mouth with this solution for 30 seconds, several times daily.